 Every school that receives federal funding has a responsibility to respond promptly and effectively.
 If a school knows or reasonably should know about sexual harassment or sexual violence that creates a hostile environment, the school must take immediate action to eliminate the sexual harassment or sexual violence, prevent its recurrence, and address its effects.
 Even if a student victim of harassment or his or her parents don’t want to file an official complaint, the school must still take the appropriate action to investigate what occurred and take the proper steps to prevent future harassment.
-A separate criminal investigation into the allegaitons of sexual harassment or sexual violence does not relieve the school of its duty under Title IX to resolve complaints promptlyu and equitably.
+A separate criminal investigation into the allegations of sexual harassment or sexual violence does not relieve the school of its duty under Title IX to resolve complaints promptly and equitably.

 Students should be able attend school free of concerns about their safety, and parents must feel confident sending their children off to learn each morning.
 If your child informs you of harassment at school, contact the school principal immediately to make them aware of the issue.
 If they fail to take action, or the actions they take are unsuccessful, professional legal help is necessary to hold the school accountable and ensure no other students are harmed.

 Here at Martinez, Hart, Sanchez & Romero, P.C., we’re committed to advocating on behalf of the most vulnerable people in society.
 We have the expertise to readily identify wrongdoing and develop a suitable legal strategy.